Protecting U.S. Borders Using Cybersecurity

 The following is a transcript of Part 1 of Addressing Threats to U.S. Borders and Cybersecurity, a webinar hosted by Columbia Southern University on Thursday, May 16, 2019.
-Stay tuned to The Link in the coming weeks for Parts 2 and 3.
+To skip ahead to Part 2 or Part 3, follow the links below.

 Dr. Misti Kill: Good afternoon, and thank you for joining us today for our webinar on Addressing Threats to U.S. Borders and Cybersecurity.
 Today, we’re going to discuss two major topics with regard to our nation's critical infrastructure, both cybersecurity and border patrol.
 My name is Dr. Misti Kill, and I am the dean and assistant provost for the College of Safety and Emergency Services at Colombia Southern University.